trendmicro/tlsh/README.md

 which will increase the information stored in the hash.
 For some applications this might increase the accuracy in predicting similarities between files.)

+## Executables and library

-Building TLSH (see below) will create a static library in the `lib` directory, and the `tlsh_unittest` executable, which links to the static library, in the `bin` directory.
+Building TLSH (see below) will create a static library in the `lib` directory, and the `tlsh` executable (a symbolic link to `tlsh_unittest`).
+'tlsh' links to the static library, in the `bin` directory.
 The library has functionality to generate the hash value from a given file, and to compute the similarity between two hash values.

 `tlsh` is a utility for generating TLSH hash values and comparing TLSH